shaik1002/biggitlabbomb/doc/user/group/saml_sso/group_sync.md

 item in group **Settings > SAML Group Links**.

-- You can configure one or more **SAML Group Links** to map a SAML identity provider (IdP) group name to a GitLab role.
+- You can configure one or more **SAML Group Links** to map a SAML identity provider group name to a GitLab role.
-- Members of the SAML IdP group are added as members of the GitLab group on their next SAML sign-in.
+- Members of the SAML identity provider group are added as members of the GitLab group on their next SAML sign-in.
 - Group membership is evaluated each time a user signs in using SAML.
 - SAML Group Links can be configured for a top-level group or any subgroup.